sdneon/NoHands/README.md

 ![screenshot 3](https://raw.githubusercontent.com/sdneon/NoHands/master/store/pebble-screenshot-3-PM,low-batt.png "Watch face: PM, bluetooth connected, battery low & not charging")
 Watch face: PM, bluetooth connected, battery low & not charging

+## Changelog
+* v1.2
+  * Colour scheme changes.
+    * Removed pairs of simliar colours.
+    * Date is now always drawn in contrasting colour from background.
+* v1.1
+  * Initial release.

 ## TODOs
 * Colour scheme needs to be fixed.
-  * Sometimes the date is drawn in light coloured sector and is hard to read owing to poor colour contrast.
   * Bluetooth indicator colour of white & light gray may be too hard to differentiate.
+  * Hour display is sometimes hard to read owing to poor contrast.
+Perhaps add a shadow?
 * Add random (say occuring at a random minute each hour) animated peek-through images in the other empty quadrant.